WASP-System/central/wasp-doc/src/sphinx/plugin/source/eclipse.rst

    **NEVER** think that writing tests is a waste of time or that not writing tests is ok because it saves time - in the long run this is simply not true and you can end up compromising the quality, reliability and maintainability of an entire project by not taking testing seriously.

+Developing the Picard WPP
+*************************

+The Wasp System Eclipse Plugin Wizard automatically added most of the classes we need to being working on the Picard Plugin.
+But before we start lets condider what we would like the plugin to do.
+Remember that Picard is a collection of discrete java command line applications.
+Each application has its own set of parameters and output files so we will consider them as independent plugins within the Picard Plugin Project to keep things atomic and prevent the tools from becoming tightly coupled.
+So what is a WPP and individual plugin to The Wasp System?
+A WPP represents a project which is built into a single versioned jar.
+Each plugin within the WPP is defined by a bean implementing an extension of the ``wasp-core:edu.yu.einstein.wasp.plugin.WaspPlugin`` class.
+During bean ininitialization, a list of beans derived from this class are stored in a bean of type ``edu.yu.einstein.wasp.plugin.WaspPluginRegistry``.
+This bean can be autowired into a POJO and asked to return a list of plugins that implement a specific subtype or which.